hmrc/simple-reactivemongo/README.md

 #### Create a repository class using AtomicsUpdate

 The AtomicUpdate trait is a wrapper around the findAndModify command which modifies and returns a single document, using atomic operations.
-By default, the returned document will include the modifications made on the update.
-Please refer to the mongo documentation concerning the commands which can be supplied to the
+By default, the returned mongo document will include the modifications made on the update.
+Please refer to the mongo documentation concerning the commands which can be supplied to the update operations.

-To include the trait AtomicsUpdate to your existing repository, please follow the steps below.
+To include the trait AtomicsUpdate to your existing repository, follow the steps below.

 1) Update your repository to use the AtomicUpdate trait, passing the type of the object being read/written.